 The Stories Behind Kinloss Abbey

-A walk and talk around the Kinloss Abbey site, including the Abbot’s House, which is not usually accessible.
-Access to it is over a 3-foot wall, where it is easy to assist those with disabilities.
-The talk will cover the history and decline of the Abbey and its buildings together with the graveyard and its Commonwealth War Commission graves.
+A walk and talk around the Kinloss Abbey site, including the Abbot’s House, which is not usually accessible and has undergone repair in 2020/21.
+Access to it is over a 3-foot wall, where some assistance is available for those with disabilities.
+The talk will cover the rise and decline of the Abbey and its buildings together with the Commonwealth War Graves Commission graveyard.

 Kinloss Abbey is a Cistercian abbey at Kinloss in the county of Moray, Scotland.
 The abbey was founded in 1150 by King David I and was first colonised by monks from Melrose Abbey.
-It received its Papal Bull from Pope Alexander III in 1174 and later came under the protection of the Bishop of Moray in 1187.
+It received its Papal Bull from Pope Alexander III in 1174.
+Robert Reid was its nationally famous abbot in the 16th century just before the Scottish Reformation.